LUKEVwaffel/realmlwebdesign/replit.md

 - Tracks estimated hours and additional costs for major revisions
 - Authorization ensures clients can only request revisions for their own projects

+### On-Hold Tracking
+- Projects can be put on hold with reason notes and expected resumption date
+- On-hold fields: onHoldReason, onHoldAt, resumptionDate, onHoldByUserId
+- When resuming from on-hold, all on-hold fields are automatically cleared
+- Status changes via PATCH /api/admin/projects/:id/status support onHoldReason and resumptionDate params

 ## External Dependencies

 ### Payment Processing